What’s New?

 Copyright Shaw Law Group, PC © 2023-2006.
 All rights reserved.

-Private employers of 100 or more employees and/or 100 or more workers hired through labor contractors must annually report pay, demographic, and other workforce data to the California Civil Rights Department (“CRD”).
-This year, those reports are due by May 8, 2024.
-On...
+Okay.
+One more thing to add to your “to do” list… California employers of 100 or more employees (and/or 100 or more workers hired through labor contractors) must report 2024 pay, demographic, and other workforce data to the Civil Rights Department (CRD) by May 14,...

 Never Miss a Post